The Convex Manifesto

 The Global State

-Users must be able to interact with a decentralised, shared global state
+Users are free to interact with the decentralised, shared global state

 Global state is essential to the vision of building decentralised economic systems.
 Information such as asset balances, the status of smart contracts and publicly verifiable data must be available to network participants on a decentralised basis, without being subject to centralised control or arbitrary modification.
 Global state is also essential for public roots of trust such as known name services and digital identity.